 Saturday, February 6th (2016) was a great night for Live Painting at the Omni Hotel in Nashville, TN!
 The Junior League of Nashville invited me to be the live entertainment.
 I was to create a piece of work that would be auctioned off at the end of the evening.
 The proceeds from the silent auction in the main corridor and the live auction on the stage (that's where I was) all went to the Vanderbilt Children's Hospital.

-To start off, I had never been to The Omni before and let me just say, that place is nice!
+To start off, I had never been to the Omni before and let me just say, that place is nice!
 I think I need to go back and check it out when I don't have a deadline hanging over my head.

-Anyway, so the event was a Masquerade Ball and it was also a black-tie affair.
-Not wanting to befoul a nice suit or ruin a rented tuxedo, I sprang for a vest to cover up my nice black tie and a dress up shirt.
+Anyway, the event was a Masquerade Ball and it was also a black-tie affair.
+Not wanting to befoul a nice suit or ruin a rented tuxedo, I sprang for a vest to cover up my nice black tie and a dress-up shirt.
 However, I had to go with my regular painting jeans and shoes for the rest of the ensemble.
 You have to be ready to make some sacrifices to the art gods when it comes to clothes, but I didn't quite want to total an entire outfit.

 The event itself was amazing and, of course, everyone looked like a million bucks.
 I originally figured that I would have 3 hours to work on the piece.
 But it turned out that I had just the one hour while the guests were having their dinners.
 So, to make a time-frame like that, I had to paint like the wind.
 Luckily, that's how I usually do my best work.
 While I was painting there was a great jazz band playing.
 Towards the end of dinner, former Nashville Mayor Karl Dean came up to say a few words.